geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 And then we want a register.
 I think it's called register coloring.
 Use a graph coloring algorithm.
-And that graph coloring algorithm should operate on the UOP graph to assign each UOP to a register.
+And that graph coloring algorithm should operate on the UOp graph to assign each UOp to a register.
 Let me see how this works now.
 So yeah, the registers are assigned at..
 Ideally, you even want the registers to be assigned, I guess you can't do it before linearization.
 Maybe you can, and maybe that can affect linearization.
 There's just a lot of complexities here that we haven't fully ironed out exactly where things belong.
-But certainly we want each UOP to correspond to a single register and not have a designated temporary register.
+But certainly we want each UOp to correspond to a single register and not have a designated temporary register.
 But again, I'm not sure it's a prereq for the bounty.
 We'll just gate that on benchmarks not being worse than Clang O0.
 Sound good?